-What you should do now to prevent your outside faucets from freezing this winter
+What you should do now to winterize your outside faucets.

 There is an older silcock style of faucet that is not frost-proof.
 If you have this style, you must be certain to turn off the inside valve and use the bleeder to drain away any water.